Rennenkampff

-Rennenkampff was a noble Baltic German family.
-It was of Westphalian origin and originated in Osnabrück.
-They held the title of Edler.
+The Rennenkampff family is a Baltic-German noble family.
+It is of Westphalian origin and originated in Osnabrück.
+They hold the title of Edler.

 History

-The Rennenkampff family was originally called Remmenkamp, the family was of Imperial German nobility.
-It was of Westphalian origin and descended from Osnabrück.
-The first known member was Johann Remmenkamp who lived in Münster in the 15th Century.
+The Rennenkampff family was originally called Remmenkamp, the family is of Imperial German nobility.
+It is of Westphalian origin and descended from Osnabrück.
+The first known member is Johann Remmenkamp who lived in Münster in the 15th century.

-The first member of the family to appear in the Baltics was Andreas Remmenkamp, who immigrated to Riga in the mid-16th Century.
-His son Jürgen (1575-1602/1612) was enrolled into Imperial nobility, granted untitled noble status with the von and the surname Rennenkampff by Holy Roman Emperor Rudolf II in 1602.
+The first member of the family to appear in the Baltics was Andreas Remmenkamp, who immigrated to Riga in the mid-16th century.
+His son Jürgen (1575–1602/1612) was enrolled into Imperial nobility, granted untitled noble status with the von and the surname Rennenkampff by Holy Roman Emperor Rudolf II in 1602.

-The Rennenkampffs were made famous by Jürgen's grandson Joachim (1618–1658), who was a jurist working in Riga during the 17th Century in Swedish Livonia.
+The Rennenkampffs were made famous by Jürgen's grandson Joachim (1618–1658), who was a jurist working in Riga during the 17th century in Swedish Livonia.
 With the death of Georg von Rennenkampff (1652–1710) in 1710, the family split into two branches: the senior Palloper headed by Georg's older son Franz (1678–1727), and the junior Helmet headed by his younger son of the same name.
 In 1728, Georg II von Rennenkampff was a Russian district court assessor of Pernau and was granted the title of Edler by Emperor Charles VI.
 They were enrolled into the Livonian, Estonian and Couronian Knighthoods in 1745, 1752 and 1801.
 In 1909, Karl Otto Woldemar Magnus and his brother Eduard Ernst von Rennenkampff were enrolled into Prussian nobility by Emperor Wilhelm II.
 During the Russian Civil War, almost all of the family members fled back to Germany.

 The Rennenkampff family had a long history of military service in the Swedish and Russian Empires, including Paul Andreas and Karl Friedrich von Rennenkampff, both served in the Imperial Russian Army and fought Napoleon during the early 19th century.
 Most famous was the WWI general Paul von Rennenkampf.
 Many from the family were high-ranking officers and many had received the German award Pour le Mérite.

 Notables

 Baltic line

-The Baltic lines mainly consisted of the Lutheran branches of the family:
+The Baltic lines mainly consists of the Lutheran branches of the family: